George Stroumboulopoulos: The Strombo Show

-Stroumboulopoulos has hosted a long-running Sunday night talk radio show, The Strombo Show since 2005, on CBC Radio 2.
+Stroumboulopoulos hosted a long-running Sunday night talk radio show, The Strombo Show.
 Originally aired as a talk show on CFRB in Toronto and CJAD in Montreal, the show moved to the Corus network in November 2007 and the format changed to one of mainly music.
 The Strombo Show broadcast from 102.1 The Edge's Toronto studio and on other radio stations in the Corus Entertainment network, including CFOX-FM in Vancouver, Power 97 in Winnipeg, FM96 in London and Y108 in Hamilton.

-The show moved to CBC Radio 2 on November 8, 2009 and continues as a music-oriented freeform radio talk show.
+The show moved to CBC Radio 2 on November 8, 2009, and continued as a music-oriented freeform radio talk show until 2023.

 George Stroumboulopoulos Tonight/The Hour

 On January 17, 2005, the first episode of The Hour went to air.
 In the show's seventh season, in 2010, the show's name changed to George Stroumboulopoulos Tonight, and it was shortened from one hour to half an hour.
 George Stroumboulopoulos Tonight was a hybrid of news and celebrity and covered everything from politics, pop culture, the environment, human rights, entertainment, sports and more.
 It won eight Gemini Awards.
 There are a range of guests on the show from world leaders to celebrities and politicians.
-The show concluded at the end of the 2013-2014 season as Stroumboulopoulos moved to Rogers Communications.
+The show concluded at the end of the 2013–2014 season as Stroumboulopoulos moved to Rogers Communications.

 The One: Making a Music Star

 In July 2006, Stroumboulopoulos hosted the American reality television talent show, The One: Making a Music Star that aired on ABC in the United States, and CBC Television in Canada.
 It was advertised as a similar show to American Idol and Rock Star but with the twist that contestants would "live together in a fully functioning music academy", with their actions documented similar to the Big Brother format.

 The show was reportedly the most expensive summer series in the history of the ABC network.
 Its first episode, on July 18, 2006, scored a low audience of 3.08 million viewers, and subsequent episodes had even fewer viewers.
-The series was cancelled after just two weeks (four episodes) with the final results undecided on July 27, 2006 with no plans for any further episodes.
+The series was cancelled after just two weeks (four episodes) with the final results undecided on July 27, 2006, with no plans for any further episodes.

 Stroumboulopoulos on CNN

 Stroumboulopoulos’ hour-long talk series for CNN, Stroumboulopoulos, aired during the late spring and the summer of 2013.
 It was taped before a live audience in Los Angeles, and featured interviews in a format similar to his CBC show.
 Sometimes, episodes did not air as scheduled.
-After airing seven episodes from June 14, 2013 to August 16, 2013, CNN did not renew the show.
+After airing seven episodes from June 14, 2013, to August 16, 2013, CNN did not renew the show.